-Compared with Sarah Vaughan, Patsy Cline, and Annie Ross by professional musicians and critics alike, Sarah Gromko’s vocals “show a deep sense of artistic maturity.”
+Compared with Sarah Vaughan, Patsy Cline, K.D.
+Lang, and Annie Ross by professional musicians and critics alike, Sarah Gromko’s vocals “show a deep sense of artistic maturity.”
 Her debut recording as a bandleader was nationally recognized as “intimate,” “eclectic,” and “undeniably killer.”
-The attention led to a licensing contract with Universal Records.
+The attention led to a licensing contract with Rescue Records.

 Gromko’s live work focuses on original compositions and modern arrangements reminiscent of the fusion of jazz and rock in the ’60s when jazz harmony, syncopation, groove changes, and odd meters/phrasing melded into a new genre.
 Unlike the instrumental and synthetic direction fusion took into the 70s and 80s, she writes emotional melodies and lyrics that emphasize her wide vocal range and colors but focus the listener on the story more than the virtuosity of the songs’ individual players.